jacques-dup/karchives/docs/religion/deities/manos_claye.md

 # Manos Claye
 ## God of the Forge {: .subtitle }

+!!! info "Details"
-* **Type:** Major Deity (Lesser Deity)
+    **Type:** Major Deity

-* **Alignment:** Lawful Neutral
+    **Alignment:** Lawful Neutral

-* **Domains:** Forge
+    **Domains:** Forge

-* **Symbol:** A Smith's hammer with its hilt turned upward, with a circlet tied around the shaft, decorated with an eight pointed star
+    **Symbol:** A Smith's hammer with its hilt turned upward, with a circlet tied around the shaft, decorated with an eight pointed star

-* **Followers:** Smiths, Miners, Steel Workers and all who value the talent of creation.
+    **Followers:** Smiths, Miners, Steel Workers and all who value the talent of creation.

-* **Manifestation:** Manos is the burning coals in the smith's fire, and manifests as a face of smoke around two red glowing orbs.
+Manos is the burning coals in the smith's fire, and manifests as a face of smoke around two red glowing orbs.
 His voice is that of the anvil strike and the sizzling of hot steel.
 Sometimes he will take on the form of a Fire Giant.

 ## Associated Religious Organizations